divsyadav/divsyadav/README.md

 😄 &nbsp;She/Her.\
 💡 &nbsp;I like to explore new technologies.\
-👩🏻‍💻 &nbsp;Working as SDE 2 in American Express.\
+👩🏻‍💻 &nbsp;Working as SDE 3 at American Express.\
 🎓 &nbsp;Graduated in Computer Science from Banasthali Vidyapith.\
+🎓 &nbsp;Currently persuing M.Tech in AIML from Bits Pilani.\
 🌱 &nbsp;I'm on track for learning more about AI, Machine Learning.\
 💬 &nbsp;Ask me about Tech Related Stuff,how to prepare for placements.\
 ✉️ &nbsp;You can shoot me an email at divyayadav1192@gmail.com!
 I'll try to respond as soon as I can.\